-- Travel+Leisure has named us #1 World's Best Safari Outfitter nine times.
-No other company comes close. - Exclusive access to people, places, and experiences available only through the Pinto family's longtime connections. - Share a meal with our founders, Felix and Jane Pinto, at their suburban Nairobi home. - Itineraries perfected by generations of experience and local knowledge. - Luxurious camps and lodges-obsessively, continually curated. - Safari Directors-all Silver and Gold certified accompany every safari from beginning to end. - A wonder-working Concierge Team, at your beck and call every moment of the day and night.
+- Travel+Leisure has named us #1 World's Best Safari Outfitter ten times.
+No other company comes remotely close. - Exclusive access to people, places, and experiences available only through the Pinto family's longtime connections. - Itineraries perfected by our large in-country staff's generations of experience and the generational knowledge that comes from living in Africa. - Luxurious camps and lodges-obsessively, continually curated. - Safari Directors-all Silver and Gold certified accompany every safari from beginning to end. - A wonder-working Concierge Team, at your beck and call every moment of the day and night.